Outsourcing’s many benefits are proven.

 Sure.
 Your people probably know the industry well.
 But vendors that specialize—and many do—know the industry just as well as your competitors.
 Also, if compliance is a concern, a provider that specializes in your industry can be a big help with those kinds of issues.

 You can enjoy significant savings from your inbound call center services.
-But recent research from business advisory firm KPMG indicates that the primary driver for outsourcing isn’t cost reduction anymore.
-It’s enhanced quality of customer service.
+But recent Assessing call centers’ success indicates that the primary driver for outsourcing doesn’t cost reduction anymore.
+It’s enhanced the quality of customer service.

 But in most cases, it’s only the initial training that has to be delivered by your company.
 Once that’s complete, all that’s needed is periodic refresher courses.